CurtinDataScience/CTMTDS-DSfRE/Readme.md

-# DSfRE Training working June 2025
+# DSfRE Training working November 2025
-A repo for hosting training material for the DSfRE workshop
+A repository for hosting training material for the DSfRE workshop

 ## Workshop Organisers
 - Aloke Phatak
 - Leigh Tyers
-- Torrance Hodgson

 ## Attendees
 1. In Seeq, click the git icon on the left hand side.